r-lib/lintr/README.md

   cat(file = ".lintr")
 ```

 The resulting configuration will contain each currently failing linter and the corresponding number of hits as a comment.
 Proceed by successively enabling linters, starting with those with the least number of hits.
+Note that this requires `lintr` 0.3.0.9001 or later.

 ## Travis-CI ##
 If you want to run `lintr` on [Travis-CI](https://travis-ci.org) you will need